Backist/Pybeaut/README.md

 ## Don't need this module if:

-- 🟥 - String management
+- 🟥 - Need complex string operations or make terminal pages.
 - 🟥 - Make the terminal more beautiful.
-- 🟥 - If u need a dummy module.
+- 🟥 - If your system not supports RBG 256bits color representation.

 ##  ❗️ PLEASE NOTE

+> [!IMPORTANT]
 > Recently the Pystyle library has suffered an update that contains non-legitimate code and that can put at risk your computer and your data, that's why I have been noticed, as a good action towards the community, to upload my own module renamed as "Pybeaut" to continue giving the service that Pystyle used to give with no malicious contexts.

+> [!IMPORTANT]
+> This module uses colour representations in RGB format to perform colour operations such as Diagonal or other functions.
+> Some terminals may not support this functionality, especially in non-Windows 10 or 11 environments.
+> Please make sure that your terminal supports RGB colours to avoid display problems.
 ___

 ### Recommanations